AR (aspect ratio)

-The result of a metals exposure to oxygen.
+The result of a metals exposure to oxygen and other elements.
 Effects generally include discolouring, due to oxide buildup.
 The degree of this consequence varies greatly from one metal type to another, and from the amount of exposure.

 Regarding ring closure, the result of a ring cutting method which involves stressing the metal until it breaks, creating a >< closure.
 Tools used to pinch cut include side cutters, end nippers, and bolt cutters (provided the cutters are not used for score-n-break).

 Appearing in Reinforced Japanese, Reinforced European, and Reinforced Persian weaves, rings which reinforce the base weave.
 Reinforcing weaves is generally an alternative to captivating them.
 Example: CIR would instead be BW, or RIR if the rings added to IR were reinforced instead of made captive.
 Example 2: CFP6-1 would be FW, IW, WW, or EW if the rings added to FP6-1 were reinforced.